-• The proportion of Indigenous women accessing antenatal care at least once during pregnancy has significantly increased in Queensland between 1998 and 2009, and there has been a significant narrowing of the gap between Indigenous and non-Indigenous people.
-In 2009, 98% of Aboriginal and Torres Strait Islander women accessed antenatal care at least once during their pregnancy.
+• The proportion of Indigenous women accessing antenatal care at least once during pregnancy has significantly increased in South Australia between 1998 and 2009, and there has been a significant narrowing of the gap between Indigenous and non-Indigenous people.
+In 2009, 89% of Aboriginal and Torres Strait Islander women accessed antenatal care at least once during their pregnancy compared with 69% in 1998.